Art & Architecture Library: International Archive of Women in Architecture

 About the IAWA

-The International Archive of Women in Architecture (IAWA) was established in 1985 as a joint program of the College of Architecture and Urban Studies and the University Libraries at Virginia Tech.
+The International Archive of Women in Architecture (IAWA) was established in 1985 as a joint program of the College of Art, Architecture, and Design (formerly the College of Architecture and Urban Studies) and the University Libraries at Virginia Tech.
 The purpose of the Archive is to document the history of women's contributions to the built environment by collecting, preserving, and providing access to the records of women's architectural organizations and the professional papers of women architects, landscape architects, designers, architectural historians and critics, and urban planners.
 The IAWA strives to improve the availability of rich primary source materials for architectural, women's, and social history research.

 What We Collect

 Today, the IAWA documents the legacies of more than 435 individuals, firms, organizations, and exhibits from the 1890s through the present day.
-The permanent collections include approximately 2000 cubic feet of documents, photographs and negatives, architectural drawings, sketches, scrapbooks, building models, presentation boards, and other materials that capture the creative process.
-The IAWA also collects books, biographical information, and other published materials as part of its mission to act as a clearinghouse of information about the global history of women in architecture.
+The permanent collections include approximately 2200 cubic feet of documents, photographs and negatives, architectural drawings, sketches, scrapbooks, building models, presentation boards, and other materials that capture the creative process.
+Additionally, we are building our capacity to accept electronic records and implementing workflows to improve access to the files that still live on legacy media (floppy disks, zip disks, CDs, etc.).
+The IAWA also collects a limited number of books, biographical information, and other published materials as part of its mission to act as a clearinghouse of information about the global history of women in architecture.

 Who We Serve